 Where to post your resume online (for free)

-Before you use your resume online, remember that your resume should be optimized for the ATS (Applicant Tracking Systems).
-In 2021, resumes should be written concisely and effectively to impress an employer.
-Ensure that you have the proper keywords for your job target within your resume so that your resume appears when a recruiter or hiring manager searches a database.
+Before you post your resume online, remember that it should be fully optimized for the ATS (Applicant Tracking Systems).
+In 2023, resumes should be written concisely and effectively to impress an employer.
+Ensure that your resume contains the proper keywords for your job target so that it will be your document that pops up when a recruiter or hiring manager is scouring through a database.

 You can use ZipJob's free resume review service to check how your resume looks to an ATS.